chrizlm/VertabrateClassificationRust/README.md

 OTHER FILES

 It has a script folder containing bash scripts such as bash.sh and deploy.sh that have scripts for compiling and deploying the smart contract and call.sh that contain scripts for all call functions to the smart contract

+How it works

+run the build.sh file then the deploy.sh after that you can run the call.sh file and the scripts for the call function in the classification method will be executed